SOME ROUGH EDGE SMOOTHIN'

 "Breasts ain't funny, ma'am.
 Breasts are serious business."

-"My goodness!
-I do believe we’ve finally stumbled onto a subject upon which we can both agree."
+"My goodness.
+We've stumbled on a subject upon which we both agree."
 She slanted him an arched look.
-"Though, for different reasons, I'm sure.
+"Though, we agree for different reasons, I'm sure.
 In my opinion, the purpose of a woman's breasts is for the nurturing of babies.
-But more and more, society views breasts as ... well ... decorative.
-Hardly functional at all.
-Their sole value relegated to bra cup size.
+But more and more, society views breasts as...well...decorative, their sole value relegated to a cup size.
 That trivializes their importance."

 "And you seriously enjoy looking at mine."